 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Representative for Florida's 9th congressional district.
 Democrat.

 Last Updated: Dec 6, 2018

 Length: 4 pages

-This bill was introduced on December 6, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 6, 2018, in a previous session of Congress, but it did not receive a vote.